TISUnion/PrimeBackup/docs/quick_start.md

 ### Optional requirements

-Some Prime Backup features requires python libraries that does not listed in the requirements.txt, because it might [take you some effort](https://github.com/oconnor663/blake3-py/issues/41) to install in some environments
+Some optional Prime Backup features requires python libraries that does not listed in the requirements.txt

 If you want to have full features of Prime Backup, you can use the following command in advanced: